intermine/bluegenes/docs/building.md

 # Local build

-Start by installing the dependencies in [System Requirements](/docs/building.md#system-requirements), then [Download NPM dependencies](/docs/building.md#download-npm-dependencies) and finally run the command in [Running a dev environment](/docs/building.md#running-a-dev-environment).
+Start by installing the dependencies in [System Requirements](/docs/building.md#system-requirements), then [Download NPM dependencies](/docs/building.md#download-npm-dependencies) and finally, run the command in [Running a dev environment](/docs/building.md#running-a-dev-environment).
 For more information, refer to the rest of this document or the [FAQ](/docs/useful-faqs.md).

 ## System Requirements

 * Java 8-11 (we recommend [OpenJDK](https://adoptopenjdk.net/))
 * Latest [Leiningen](https://leiningen.org/)
 * Latest supported [nodejs](https://nodejs.org/).
-You can check your version using `node -v`).
+You can check your version using `node -v`.
 We recommend installing node using [nvm](https://github.com/creationix/nvm)
 * Latest supported [npm](https://www.npmjs.com/)

 ## Download NPM dependencies